 Maintain: "The intensities are intended to maintain your fitness without adding stress."

-Preferred Weekly Duration
+Peak Weekly Duration

 The system will gradually increase or decrease the intensity depending on the phase.
 You will also have the opportunity to add more runs to your training week, depending on the phase.

-Palladino Training plans and Adaptive Training plans
+Stryd Training plans and Adaptive Training plans

 The Stryd system will only allow you to do one training plan at a time.
-This means that you can not use a Stryd Palladino Training plan at the same time as an Adaptive Training plan.
+This means that you can not use a Stryd Training plan at the same time as an Adaptive Training plan.

 When should I use the Adaptive Training plan?